ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 I installed all the chips.
 This went well, except I bent some pins on a DRAM chip.
 I had a spare, so I used that one (and the one with bent pins will now be a spare).

 Thd Apple-1 has an interesting feature: a memory map section on the board, which is configured with jumper wires.
-The output of the address decoder outputs a signa for each 4KB block of the 64 KB of memory, and you can map memory and devices to these blocks.
+The output of the address decoder outputs a signal for each 4KB block of the 64 KB of memory, and you can map memory and devices to these blocks.
 Here is the memory map.
 The following table shows the typical memory mapping for the Apple-1:

 | Label | Memory/Device                                | Address | Notes                       | On connector |
 |-------|----------------------------------------------|---------|-----------------------------|--------------|